 Ever since we returned from Burgundy, I’ve wanted to recreate beef Bourguignon, but with a Well Plated twist.

-I also wanted to make it accessible to home cooks by streamlining the ingredients and reducing the cook time.
+I wanted to make it accessible to home cooks by streamlining the ingredients and reducing the cook time.

 No offense to the masters, but I found the boeuf Bourguignon Julia Child original version and even Ina Garten’s version left me wishing for more vegetables to balance the meat.